aravinth-kanesh/uni-results/README.md

 ## What it does

-- Tracks module grades across Year 2 and Year 3, each with configurable credit weightings
+- Tracks module grades across any number of years, each with configurable credit weightings
 - Computes a **running weighted average** normalised to the years that have data (so if you've only entered Year 2 grades, the RWA reflects Year 2 alone, not a half-baked weighted sum)
 - For each target grade (default: 70%, 75%, 80%), shows the average you need across all remaining credits to hit it
+- Lets you name each module and edit grades in place without deleting and re-adding
 - Persists your grades in browser local storage - grades survive page refreshes

 ## How to run